wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/4-customization.md

 > [!IMPORTANT]
 > Don't store passwords and sensitive personally identifiable information (PII) on the user's device.

-## Understand Fluent UI (Fluent UI) in Office Add-ins
+## Understand Fluent UI in Office Add-ins

 As you build your add-in, you have many UI design factors to consider.
-The Fluent UI (Fluent UI) provides elements that adhere to Office branding so your add-in looks like a natural extension of Office.
+The Fluent UI provides elements that adhere to Office branding so your add-in looks like a natural extension of Office.

 > [!NOTE]
 > Using UI Fabric is optional but recommended.

-### About UI Fabric
+### About Fluent UI

-Fluent UI (Fluent UI) has two (2) main areas:
+Fluent UI has two (2) main areas:

 - Fabric Core - Provides basic elements like font, icons, and color
 - Fabric React components - Includes Fabric Core elements and adds input, navigation, and notification components, among others